 A $20 application fee is payable at the time the application is made.

 In addition, the City may charge fees to cover the cost of processing your General or Personal access to information request.
-For charges over $50, a fee estimate will be provided before processing your request.
+Where fees are assessed at $100 or more, a fee estimate will be provided before processing your request.
 The City may request a deposit of 50% of the fee estimate before proceeding with the request and the other 50% is payable when the information is provided.

 Fees are charged in accordance with section 5 of The Local Authority Freedom of Information and Protection of Privacy Regulations.